-This is what I pack for lunch when I’m going to be out for the day.
+This salad in a jar is what I pack for lunch when I’m going to be out for the day.
 It is so simple and delicious plus I know that I can eat healthy instead of being seduced by a high fat/sugar takeaway option.

 Here is what you do: (You can prepare the night before and store in the fridge)

 - Layer 1: sweet Mustard dressing (make sure you put this on the bottom so it doesn’t make your salad soggy)

 - Layer 2: Cooked Quinoa, couscous or Barley

 - Layer 3: tomatoes, cucumbers, red onion, asparagus, celery, peppers, carrots plus anything green and leafy

 - Layer 4: Avocado